cu-swe4s-fall-2019/workflow-tlfobe/README.md

 This was a dry-run (flag -n).
 The order of jobs does not reflect the order of execution.
 ```

-The figure generate from this run is shown below:
+The figure generated from this run is shown below:

 <img src="images/Brain-Heart-Blood-Skin-Muscle-Kidney-Prostate_SDHB-MEN1-KCNH2-MSH2-MYL2-BRCA2.png">